dnsdurham/DBMigration/README.md

 DBMigration
 ===========

-Prototype of an Oracel database migration utility
+Prototype of an Oracle database migration utility